mikadavies/chartrs/README.md

 ## Minimum Supported Rust Version
 - **MSRV: v1.93.0-nightly**
 > [!NOTE]
 > Chartrs has mainly been developed using Rust Nightly, and has only been verified on that channel for now.
-It likely works on stable rust as well though.
+It likely works on the latest stable rust as well, as it does not currently use any Nightly-specific features.